Lothlorien (co-op): One World Family Commune

 Beginning in the late 1960s the popularity of University of California Greek Life was decreasing with many near campus fraternities and sororities being unable maintain their leases, and were often replaced by student cooperatives and religious organizations.
 Subsequently, in early 1973 the two properties were rented by the One World Family Commune (OWFC), a UFO and Christianity based new religious movement, considered by some to be a cult.
-A New Age, hippie community, it was largely composed of young people, rejecting of capitalism and western religion, and instead centering on artistic expression and a closer connection to nature through macrobiotic diet and psychedelics, embracing communal living and non-monogamous relationships.
+A New Age, hippie community, it largely consisted of young people who rejected capitalism and western religion, and instead focused on artistic expression, a closer connection to nature through macrobiotic diet and psychedelics, communal living, and non-monogamous relationships.
 It was formed in 1967 in San Francisco by Allen Noonan, a 51 year old artist and UFO enthusiast.
 Noonan preached that he was the New World Comforter, channeling the plan of God Mind or Universal Mind of ETI and "setting up the world environment into creative schools of experience, providing food, clothing, shelter, care, recreation and transportation for all of the people on the planet as one family."
 He opened the first vegetarian restaurant in the city, completely operated by the commune's members.
 Following a brief period in Marin County the main branch relocated to Berkeley.
 In 1970, it opened the One World Family Natural Foods and Entertainment Center was located in a large building on Telegraph Avenue and Haste Street in Southside part of Berkeley.

-That year, OFWC rented the former residence of Acacia fraternity on Piedmont Avenue, this was followed by another move, and by early 1973 the OWFC settled at North and South houses, its final Berkeley location.
+That year, OWFC rented the former residence of Acacia fraternity on Piedmont Avenue.
+This was followed by another move, and by early 1973 the OWFC settled at the North and South houses, its final Berkeley location.
 The houses were named Novida and Altamira and were home to 55 adults and 25 children.
-Centered on artistic expression, members performed at home and outside of their community - part of the natural foods and entertainment center was "Far Outs" an airbrushed clothing store and several OFWC bands often performed at public venues and gatherings.
-While on Prospect, a group of members motivated by their leader, began practicing Natural Selection a tantric yoga group sexual activity.
-One of the members stated that: "We could see the benefit of going beyond the mortal-minded status quo programming in order to provide for one another the health benefits in exchanging hormones and energies in right sexing and the accompanying increased telepathic communication, while at the same time ridding ourselves of false programming of shame, guilt, jealousy and possessiveness."
+Centered on artistic expression, members performed at home and outside of their community - part of the natural foods and entertainment center was "Far Outs" an airbrushed clothing store and several OWFC bands often performed at public venues and gatherings.
+While on Prospect, a group of members, motivated by their leader, began practicing Natural Selection, a tantric yoga group sexual activity.
+One of the members stated that: We could see the benefit of going beyond the mortal-minded status quo programming in order to provide for one another the health benefits in exchanging hormones and energies in right sexing and the accompanying increased telepathic communication, while at the same time ridding ourselves of false programming of shame, guilt, jealousy and possessiveness.
 In 1975 the two houses relocated to a twelve bedroom mansion in Stockton.